We have an overarching commitment to:

-- Reporting on our performance
+- Reporting on our performance.

-- Identifying the elements of our activity that need correcting or improving
+- Identifying the elements of our activity that need correcting or improving.

-- Raising the environmental awareness of our publishers
+- Raising the environmental awareness of our publishers.

-- Raising the environmental awareness of retailers and consumers
+- Raising the environmental awareness of retailers and consumers.

-- Sharing our findings and expertise with other companies in the industry
+- Sharing our findings and expertise with other companies in the industry.

-- Improving our processes on an ongoing basis in order to make them more environmentally friendly
+- Improving our processes on an ongoing basis in order to make them more environmentally friendly.

-In 2016, Hachette Book Group used certified fiber (FSC plus SFI) in 99.9% of overall paper usage.
-HBG began fiber testing to ensure that their supply chain is adhering to the company’s environmental standards.
-HBG established new targets for 2017-2020 to stay focused on continuous improvement in areas of production, paper sourcing, and energy efficiency in their facilities.
+- In 2018, 100% of the fiber used to produce the books published by Hachette Book Group had obtained Forest Stewardship Certification (FSC) or Sustainable Forestry Initiative (SFI) certification.
+HBG began fiber testing to ensure that its supply chain is adhering to the company’s environmental standards.
+HBG also established new targets for 2017-2020 to stay focused on continuous improvement in the areas of production, paper sourcing, and energy efficiency in its facilities.

-At Hachette Book Group, the Diversity Committee spearheads initiatives as the “Read Our World” program, which promotes acceptance, education, and open dialogue through books representing diversity.
-At the annual Read Our World event each publishing group presents an array of diverse books available to staff.
-In addition, the company partners with associations that promote diversity in the book publishing industry, such as We Need Diverse Books, The Children’s Book Council and the Association of American Publishers.
-Other initiatives also reflect HBG’s commitment to diversity, through donations to organizations such as the Alvin Ailey American Dance Theater, the Sac and Fox Nation of Oklahoma, the #1000BlackGirlBooks campaign, and the National Book Foundation’s BookUP LGBTQ.
+At Hachette Book Group, the Diversity Committee spearheads initiatives such as the Read Our World program, which promotes acceptance, education and open dialogue through books representing diversity.
+At the annual Read Our World event, each publishing group presents an array of diverse books available to staff.
+In addition, the company partners with organizations that promote diversity in the book publishing industry, such as We Need Diverse Books, The Children’s Book Council and the Association of American Publishers.
+Hachette Book Group donates to organizations such as the Alvin Ailey American Dance Theater, the Sac and Fox Nation of Oklahoma, the #1000BlackGirlBooks campaign and the National Book Foundation’s BookUP LGBTQ program.